GRIDAPPSD/app-deconfliction/service/README.md

 <li>Optimization
 </ol>

 While the FY23 prototype used hardwired file-based simulation data to drive the sample competing apps, the FY24 service uses GridLAB-D simulations and meets the requirements for a full service within the GridAPPS-D platform.
-Apps using both the PuLP and CVXPY optimization libraries with objectives for resilience, decarbonization, and profit via conservation voltage reduction (CVR) are supported for the FY24 service.
+Apps using both the PuLP and CVXPY optimization libraries with objectives for resilience, decarbonization, and conservation voltage reduction (CVR) are supported for the FY24 service.

 ## Overview